Vegetable Tortellini Soup

 How long do the leftovers keep?

-The soup without the pasta will last for three to four days in the refrigerator.
-If you leave the pasta in the soup, the pasta will absorb all of the liquid and you’ll be left with mushy pasta and no soup.
-The recipe I’m sharing serves four, so if you’re not planning to serve all of the soup in one sitting you have a couple of options:
+The soup without the pasta will last three to four days in the refrigerator.
+If you leave the pasta in the soup, the pasta will absorb all of the liquid, and you’ll be left with mushy pasta and no soup.
+The recipe I’m sharing serves four, so if you’re not planning to serve all of the soup in one sitting, you have a couple of options:

-Make all of the broth but only cook enough pasta for the number of people you are serving.
-Save the leftover broth in the refrigerator and, when you want to serve the leftovers, cook the rest of the tortellini then.
+Make all of the broth, but only cook enough pasta for the number of people you are serving.
+Save the leftover broth in the refrigerator, and when you want to serve the leftovers, cook the rest of the tortellini.

 Or, and I’ve done this with success, cook all of the pasta in the soup.
-If you have leftovers, separate the cooked pasta from the soup and store them separately.
-The next day, when you’re ready to serve the leftovers, warm the soup, add the leftover cooked tortellini and simmer it just until it’s warmed through.
+If you have leftovers, separate the cooked pasta from the soup and store them in the fridge.
+When you’re ready to serve the leftovers the next day, warm the soup, add the leftover cooked tortellini, and simmer it until it’s warmed through.

 How do you make creamy tortellini soup?

-If you want to add a little creamy richness, stir in some heavy cream or half and half just before you serve it.
+To add a little creamy richness, stir in some heavy cream or half-and-half before serving it.

 What else can you add to this soup?

-You can add some cooked ground beef, sausage, or even some shredded rotisserie chicken if you want it more filling.
+You can add some cooked ground beef, sausage, or shredded rotisserie chicken if you want it to be more filling.
 You may need to add some extra broth if you do.

-I’ve added a few handfuls of fresh baby spinach before and it works well.
+I’ve added a few handfuls of fresh baby spinach, and it works well.
 Add it when you saute the vegetables.
-For some spice, add a pinch or two of red pepper flakes.

 overhead shot of a bowls of soup.